fjclark/bespokefit_smee/README.md

 ***Warning**: This code is experimental and under active development.
 It is not guaranteed to provide correct results, the documentation and testing is incomplete, and the API may change without notice.*

+Please note that the MACE models currently used are released under the [Academic Software License](https://github.com/gabor1/ASL/blob/main/ASL.md) which **does not permit commercial use**.
+We will incorporate MIT-licensed models soon.

 ## What is Bespokefit_smee?

 Bespokefit_smee is a Force-Field parametrization tool.
 For a given molecule, it will generate a data set of conformers using machine learning models in [OpenMM-ML](https://github.com/openmm/openmm-ml) simulations.
 This dataset is used to optimise the force field parameters.